omicsNLP/Auto-CORPus/docs/config_tutorial.md

 The second example identifies all `header` elements ranging from `<h3>` to `<h6>`.
 Auto-CORPus will process all matching headers at the same time.

 Within the first example, notice the use of "\\\d" instead of the usual "\d" for identifying any digit.
 This is due to the regex pattern being defined within the config which is a JSON file.
-For further information about escapaing special characters within JSON have a look at [this guide by tutorials point](https://www.tutorialspoint.com/json_simple/json_simple_escape_characters.htm).
+For further information about escaping special characters within JSON have a look at [this guide by tutorials point](https://www.tutorialspoint.com/json_simple/json_simple_escape_characters.htm).

 <h3><a name="submit">Submitting/editing config files</a></h3>